 The O-PNC and P-PNC could discover and report the inventory information of their equipment that is used by the different management layers.
 In the context of POI, the inventory information of IP and WDM equipment can complement the topology views and facilitate the IP-Optical multi-layer view.

-MDSC could also discover also the whole inventory information of both IP and WDM equipment and be able to correlate this information with the links reported in the network topology.
+The MDSC could also discover the whole inventory information of both IP and WDM equipment and correlate this information with the links reported in the network topology.

 Each PNC provides to the MDSC an abstracted or full topology view of the WDM or the IP topology of the domain it controls.
-This topology can be abstracted in the sense that some detailed NE information is hidden at the MPI, and all or some of the NEs and related physical links are exposed as abstract nodes and logical (virtual) links, depending on the level of abstraction the user requires.
-This information is key to understand both the inter-AS domain links (seen by each controller as UNI interfaces but as I-NNI interfaces by the MDSC) as well as the cross-layer mapping between IP and WDM layer.
+This topology can be abstracted in the sense that some detailed NE information is hidden at the MPI.
+All or some of the NEs and related physical links are exposed as abstract nodes and logical (virtual) links, depending on the level of abstraction the user requires.
+This information is key to understanding both the inter-AS domain links (seen by each controller as UNI interfaces but as I-NNI interfaces by the MDSC) and the cross-layer mapping between IP and WDM layer.

 The MDSC should also maintain up-to-date inventory, service and network topology databases of both IP and WDM layers (and optionally OTN layer) through the use of IETF notifications through MPI with the PNCs when any inventory/topology/service change occurs.

-It should be possible also to correlate information coming from IP and WDM layers (e.g.: which port, lambda/OTSi, direction is used by a specific IP service on the WDM equipment).
+It should be possible also to correlate information coming from IP and WDM layers (e.g., which port, lambda/OTSi, and direction, is used by a specific IP service on the WDM equipment).

-In particular, for the cross-layer links it is key for MDSC to be able to correlate automatically the information from the PNC network databases about the physical ports from the routers (single link or bundle links for LAG) to client ports in the ROADM.
+In particular, for the cross-layer links, it is key for MDSC to automatically correlate the information from the PNC network databases about the physical ports from the routers (single link or bundle links for LAG) to client ports in the ROADM.

 It should be possible at MDSC level to easily correlate WDM and IP layers alarms to speed-up troubleshooting

-Alarms and event notifications are required between MDSC and PNCs so that any network changes are reported almost in real-time to the MDSC (e.g. NE or link failure, MPLS tunnel switched from main to backup path etc.).
-As specified in [RFC7923] MDSC must be able to subscribe to specific objects from PNC YANG datastores for notifications.
+Alarms and event notifications are required between MDSC and PNCs so that any network changes are reported almost in real-time to the MDSC (e.g. NE or link failure, MPLS tunnel switched from primary to back-up path etc.).
+As specified in [RFC7923], MDSC must subscribe to specific objects from PNC YANG datastores for notifications.

 Inter-domain link discovery